bobeatslollipop/bobeatslollipop.github.io/README.md

 # Other Experience
 **Ross Mathematics Program**\\
 I attended Ross Asia in 2018 as a first year student (and had a great time!), in 2019 as a junior counselor, and in 2020 as a counselor. \\
-I took part in the Directed Reading Northwestern's math department.

 **Directed Reading Program**\\
-In my sophomore year, I participated in Math department's directed reading program, where I read 6 chapters of Linear Representations of Finite Groups with [Wenyuan Li](https://wenyuanli1995-math.github.io/).
+In 2021 Spring, I participated in Math department's directed reading program, where I read 6 chapters of *Linear Representations of Finite Groups* with [Wenyuan Li](https://wenyuanli1995-math.github.io/).

 # Misc.
 I have written two articles on 知乎 (Chinese version of Quora?) about theoretical computer science.
 Here's a [link](https://zhuanlan.zhihu.com/p/643661983) to them.